Deploying Choreo Connect as a Standalone Gateway on Docker Compose¶

 petstore ├── Client-certificates ├── Definitions │ └── swagger.yaml ├── Docs ├── Endpoint-certificates ├── Image ├── Interceptors ├── README.md ├── Sequences │ ├── fault-sequence │ ├── in-sequence │ └── out-sequence ├── api.yaml ├── api_meta.yaml └── libs

-- For more information on the API project directory that gets created, see APICTL Getting Started.
+For more information on the API project directory that gets created, see Getting Started with apictl.

 Step 3 - Start Choreo Connect¶

-Start Choreo Connect on Docker by executing the Docker Compose script inside the extracted distribution folder by navigating to
+Start Choreo Connect on Docker Compose by executing the Docker Compose script inside the extracted distribution folder by navigating to

 Click here if you are using an ARM64 based machine (e.g., Apple M1)

 If you are trying this out in an ARM64 based machine (e.g., Apple M1), update the Docker image names with the following.

 |Existing (Default) image name||Image name for tryout in ARM64 (e.g., Apple M1)|